By Bonny M. Fetch (ND), Past-President and NAHO Historian/Archivist

 I have been a member of NAHO since 1991 and served on the Board from 2002-2015.
 I have experienced some of NAHO's growing pains and have been privileged to know and work with some of the early members of the organization.
-So for me, the history of NAHO is fascinating.
+The history of NAHO is fascinating.
 It is the success story of a small organization which came from humble beginnings, but through the vision of its early leaders and hard work and dedication of time and personal resources of members willing to serve on the Board through the years, it has grown to earn an enviable place among national organizations of its kind.
-I hope you will find it interesting as well.

 The early seed which ultimately grew into the formation of a national organization of hearing officers was sown by William “Bill” Kane, Chief of Fair Hearings in the Connecticut Department of Income Maintenance, later named Department of Social Services.
 In an early publication I read that Bill Kane was called “the father of NAHO.”
 In 1981, he explored whether there was interest among hearing officers of all the states for networking and sharing concerns and problems common to all hearing officers.
 He discussed this with Linda Wolf, Associate Director of the American Public Welfare Association.